corda/corda-kubernetes-deployment/KEY_CONCEPTS.md

 ## Public Key Infrastructure (PKI) generation

 Some parts of the deployment use independent PKI structure.
 This is true for the Corda Firewall.
 The two components of the Corda Firewall, the Bridge and the Float communicate with each other using mutually authenticated TLS using a common certificate hierarchy with a shared trust root.
 One way to generate this certificate hierarchy is by use of the tools located in the folder ``corda-pki-generator``.
 This is just an example for setting up the necessary PKI structure and does not support storing the keys in HSMs, for that additional work is required and that is expected in an upcoming version of the scripts.

 ## INITIAL REGISTRATION

 The initial registration of a Corda Node is a one-time step that issues a Certificate Signing Request (CSR) to the Identity Manager on the Corda Network and once approved returns with the capability to generate a full certificate chain which links the Corda Network Root CA to the Subordinate CA which in turn links to the Identity Manager CA and finally to the Node CA.
 This Node CA is then capable of generating the necessary TLS certificate and signing keys for use in transactions on the network.

 This process is generally initiated by executing ``java -jar corda.jar initial-registration``.
 The process will always need access to the Corda Network root truststore.
-This is usually assigned to the above command with additional parameters ``--network-root-truststore-password $TRUSTSTORE_PASSWORD --network-root-truststore ./workspace/networkRootTrustStore.jks``.
+This is usually assigned to the above command with additional parameters:
+``--network-root-truststore-password $TRUSTSTORE_PASSWORD --network-root-truststore ./workspace/networkRootTrustStore.jks``.

 The ``networkRootTrustStore.jks`` file should be placed in folder ``helm/files/network``.

-Once initiated the Corda Node will start the CSR request and wait indefinitely until the CSR request returns or is cancelled.
+Once initiated the Corda Node will start the CSR request and wait indefinitely until the CSR request returns or is canceled.
 If the CSR returns successfully, next the Node will generate the certificates in the folder ``certificates``.
 The generated files from this folder should then be copied to the following folder: ``helm/files/certificates/node``.